cu-unofficial/uims-api/README.md

 Relying on browser automation tools (selenium) could work but isn't a very portable solution.
 It is slower and takes up more processing power.
-Also, setting up such tools could end up being a nightmare when attempting then to run on headless devices (such as a Raspberry Pi).
+Also, setting up such tools could end up being a nightmare when attempting them to run on headless devices (such as a Raspberry Pi).

 That said, any pull requests to enhance capabilities or cover up more end points that make use of `requests` and `BeautifulSoup` libraries are most welcome!